Business-improvement.eu

 Generally speaking, if there is a chain of dependent events, then studying the TOC makes sense.
 This can also be the case in an administrative environment!

-Recently, more and more attention is also given to TOC-strategy: What should change within a company, and how should that be communicated.
+Recently, more and more attention is given to TOC-strategy: What should change within a company, and how should that be communicated.
 Important TOC-tools in this field are the strategy and tactics tree, and the logical maps.
 By structuring causes and effects, hidden constraints and thus business-opportunities can be found!
+This way, the TOC can very well be applied to give focus to other improvement initiatives like Lean and Six Sigma.

 Theory of Constraints (introduction article)